 [Regulation 14 amended in Gazette 28 Aug 2012 p.
 4136.]

-15. Fire hazard reduction
+15. Fire hazard reduction, restrictions on

 (1) In this regulation —

 fire hazard reduction means an activity that, but for regulation 4(i), would constitute development.

 (2) A person must not, unless the person has a permit to do so, undertake fire hazard reduction in the Riverpark or development control area unless the fire hazard reduction is carried out —